MLB Betting Guide: World Series Game 1

 For example, if you would normally bet $110 to win $100 on a -110 spread wager, if we give a 3-star ranking, we suggest risking three times that amount: $330 to win $300.

-Using our model as a guide, let's take a look at the best bets for today.
+Using our models as a guide, let's take a look at the best bets to make at FanDuel Sportsbook.

 Please note that lines are subject to change throughout the day after this article is published.
 Please check here to make sure you're seeing the most updated information.